Allan122/Data-S/README.md

 - Google Colab

-**C Python** - The most popular available in the Python Website.
-C Python is commonly used for web-development, Application Development and Scripting.
+**C Python** - The most popular available on the Python Website.
+C Python is commonly used for web development, Application Development, and Scripting.
 Linux users can install Python.

+**Anaconda**
-**Anaconda** - It is a free and open source distribution of the Python and R programming languages, primarily used for scientific computing in Data Science, Machine Learning, Large Scale Data Processing and predictive analytics.
+- It is a free and open-source distribution of the Python and R programming languages, primarily used for scientific computing in Data Science, Machine Learning, Large Scale Data Processing, and predictive analytics.
+Anaconda uses Conda which is an open-source package and environment management system that runs on Windows, macOS, and Linux.
+- Anaconda equips individuals to easily search and install thousands of packages and access a vast library of community content and support.

+**Iron Python**
+- Iron Python is an open-source Python build on the .Net runtime.
+- Cross-platform: Iron Python is a cross-platform programming language supporting the .Net Core, .Net and Mono Runtime.

+**Jupyter Notebook**
+- It is a web-based interactive programming language that actually supports various programming languages, including Python.
+- Jupyter Notebooks are widely used in research and academia for mathematical modeling, machine learning, statistical analysis, and for teaching and learning how to code.

+**Azure Cloudshell**
+- Azure Cloud Shell is an interactive, authenticated, browser-accessible terminal for managing Azure resources.
+- It provides a shell experience that's updated and maintained by Microsoft.
+- It's a powerful tool for managing Azure resources without the overhead of installing and maintaining a machine yourself.

+Google Colab
+- Colab is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources including GPUS and TPUS.